January is Glaucoma Awareness Month

 Connect With Us: Learn about Ophthalmology (Eye Care) Services at The University of Vermont Medical Center.

-David Diaz, MD, is an ophthalmologist at The University of Vermont Medical Center and assistant professor at the University of Vermont College of Medicine.
+David Diaz, MD, is an ophthalmologist at The University of Vermont Medical Center and assistant professor at the Larner College of Medicine at UVM.